 Each semester the Academic Affairs Office and the Registrar review the academic performance of matriculated students whose: 1) cumulative grade point average (CGPA) is below 2.0; 2) semester grade point average (GPA) is below 1.0; or 3) semester grades include Incompletes and/or F grades.
-This review may result in a status of Warning, Probation, Mandatory Part-time or Suspension.
+This review may result in a status of Warning or, Probation, and in some cases suspension.
 Students falling into any of the above categories should meet with their academic advisor.